ikt32/scripts-updates/5-gears-readme.md

 ### Activation

 A license is required to play version 5.6.2 and newer of Manual Transmission.
-You can get one by pledging on [Patreon](https://www.patreon.com/ikt).
+You can get a license by pledging on [Patreon](https://www.patreon.com/ikt).

-The script will inform you when you need to generate or renew the license.
+For more information, read [this website](https://ikt32.github.io/scripts-updates/).

 ## Installation